‘Locke & Key’ Drama From Carlton Cuse & Joe Hill Nears Series Order At Netflix

 Locke & Key was ordered to pilot in April 2017, before the top management changes at Hulu.
 The surprising pass on the pilot came after Hulu’s creative team, who had supported it, had given the project a blinking green light — setting up a full writers room that produced 6-7 backup scripts and having the sets built with everyone ready to go.

-This marks a happy ending for Locke & Key, which was previously adapted during the 2010-11 development season when it reached the pilot stage at Fox with Josh Friedman writing, Mark Romanek directing, and Alex Kurtzman and Roberto Orci producing alongside DreamWorks TV.
-Back then the pilot, starring Sarah Bolger, Miranda Otto and Nick Stahl, did not go to series though the title has remained a cult favorite, with Hill and IDW Entertainment in 2016 announcing that they were taking a new stab at it for television.
+This marks a happy ending for Locke & Key, which previously was adapted during the 2010-11 development season when it reached the pilot stage at Fox with Josh Friedman writing, Mark Romanek directing and Alex Kurtzman and Roberto Orci producing alongside DreamWorks TV.
+Back then the pilot, starring Sarah Bolger, Miranda Otto and Nick Stahl, did not go to series, though the title has remained a cult favorite, with Hill and IDW Entertainment in 2016 announcing that they were taking a new stab at it for television.
 The unaired Fox pilot screened at Comic-Con in 2011.

 The IDW Publishing Locke & Key comic book franchise has garnered both awards and acclaim during its ten-year run; has been translated into dozens of languages across the globe; and has sold millions of copies worldwide.